 The Grumpy Morning by Pamela Duncan Edwards is a great book.
 I think I got it as a freebie with a scholastic order years ago.
 Either way, I am so glad I have it.
 The book follows all the animals on a farm as they wake up grumpy and hungry and needing attention from the farmer.
 As a teacher, I love this book because I could talk about whining and demanding.
 Asking my students if there are better ways to get what you want.
-As a parent I love this books because it’s a lighthearted way to talk about being grumpy instead of only bringing it up in the heat of the moment.
+As a parent, I love these books because it’s a lighthearted way to talk about being grumpy instead of only bringing it up in the heat of the moment.

 Swimmy by Leo Lionni has been a favorite of mine for many years.
 I love Lionni and how he can weave multiple layers of meaning into a simple story for children.
 Swimmy loses his family to a giant tuna fish.
 After grieving he remembers of all the beautiful things in the ocean and goes on.
 When he came across a school of fish just like his former one hiding afraid of the big fish he knew he couldn’t let them miss out on all the wonders of the ocean and he rallied them to work as a team.
 This is a great book for teaching children about the power of bravery and working together against challenges.